Webmaster's page

 What is wanted, or needed from a website?

 Does it need to be simple enough to work on a smart phone?
 (Technology-wise, as well as being easy for people to manage on a tiny touch screen.)
 Does it need to be a wiki that members can directly update?
 (Despite having that feature, it turned out that only one person did maintain it.)
 Should it be something that someone else manages for you, and members have no direct authoring access?
 (That would be expensive to be professionally done.)
 Most corporate websites are essentially useless, they don't provide what people might need, and most people don't use them.
 They use things like Facebook, instead.
-(Though Facebook is a double-edged sword—it's a virtually free interactive website without paying for a website, but you have to fit into their ecosystem, and any corporation that does things people don't like gets roasted alive.)
+(Though Facebook is a double-edged sword—it's a virtually free interactive website without paying for a website, but you have to fit into their ecosystem, and any organisation that does things people don't like gets roasted alive.)

 Do you want to set up a library of reference material?
 Does it need a calendar/meeting-schedule?
 Does it need to play media files?